taupirho/read-twitter-java/README.md

 In the included JAVA program file my twitter credentials have been starred out for security reasons.
 Put your own codes in their place.

+Remember, the code will only work if the user you’re sending the message to is a follower of you or their account is set up to allow anyone to direct message them.